Build a passphrase you can remember and an attacker cannot crack.

 Password Security and Passphrases

-Passwords are the first line of defence for every account you hold.
-Weak or reused passwords are responsible for a huge proportion of account compromises worldwide.
+Passwords are the first line of defence on your accounts.
+Weak and reused passwords cause most account compromises.

 What Makes a Password Weak?